katherinewinder1/CrowdfundingETL/README.md

 # CrowdfundingETL
 * The goal of project 2 was aimed tohelp us apply what we hae learned how to perform extract data, transform, and load into a single warehose.
 ETL will help to gather data from diffrent sources, clean, transform, and load (store) in a single source (database) for easy access and analize the data.
 The task divided into foour main categories:creating Category and Subcategory DataFrames, Campaign DataFrame, Contacts DataFrame,Crowdfunding Database.
-We, the two team members divided the task eqully and performed the tasks and screenshots of examples of our work is hsown below:
+We, the two team members divided the task eqully and performed the tasks and screenshots of examples of our work is hsown below.
+We cearted a GitHub respository and shared it to work independetly or as a group.
 *
 1. creating Category and Subcategory DataFrames: